MicrosoftDocs/visualstudio-docs/docs/ide/how-to-locate-and-organize-project-and-item-templates.md

 ## Next steps

-To learn more about templates and their locations, reference the following table of resources.
+To learn more about templates and their locations, reference the following articles.

 |Article  |Description  |
 |---------|---------|